 This course will provide a foundational understanding for making informed personal financial decisions.
 You will learn how businesses use math to calculate store discounts, sales commissions, interest, taxes and depreciation.
 Utilizing Microsoft Excel will enable students to understand financial planning and business calculations that pertain to their lives.
 Emphasis is placed upon learning mathematical concepts through practical application to common business problems and personal finance.
-This course may be used toward a third unit for Math.

-#Social Media - 0638 Half Year - 1/2 Credit Grades 11 - 12
+#Social Media Half Year - 1/2 Credit Course# 0638 Grades 11 - 12

 Social media has become a major trend today!
 Social media is a vital component of the success of many marketing campaigns.
 With content fueling your social marketing, we have arrived at the age of truly integrated marketing strategy, and it's being led by a new breed of marketers.
 It has changed the way we communicate and conduct business.
 It could be a useful tool or can destroy your chances for employment.
 Facebook, blogging, texting, tweeting on social media is real writing-learn how to use this powerful tool to your advantage.
-We will also explore how business use this as an advertising tool and the impact it has on consumer decision making.
+We will also explore how business uses this as an advertising tool and the impact it has on consumer decision making.

-Sports Marketing - 0622 Full Year - 1 Credit Grades 9 - 12
+Sports Marketing Full Year - 1 Credit Course# 0622 Grades 9 - 12